 ||Wassily Kandinsky (1866-1944)|

 Russian painter, writer, and art theorist, one of the principal founders of abstract art.
 Before Kandinsky first pathbreaking composition from 1910, several artists had already produced non-objective paintings.
+Among them was the Swedish artist Hilma af Klint, whose most important works were created in 1906 under the influence of Spiritualism and Theosophy.
 Kandinsky's messianic On the Spiritual in Art (1912) is a fundamental text of the theory behind abstract art.